top of page

 CHRISTOPHER STEPHEN JONES

-I was 15 years old when I discovered a book of photographs in a shopping mall bookstore.
-It was a collection of “street” photographs taken around the world by a relatively unknown Swiss photographer, Henri Cartier-Bresson.
-His photographs seemed to capture people at the precise instant they were uniquely individual and, at the same time, universally human.
-Cartier-Bresson described his style of shooting as “The Decisive Moment,” made possible by the use of small and unobtrusive 35mm cameras.
+I was 15 when I stumbled upon a book of photographs in a bookstore at the mall.
+It featured a stunning collection by Swiss photographer Henri Cartier-Bresson, whose images captured people in moments that were uniquely individual yet universally human.
+Cartier-Bresson described his approach as “The Decisive Moment,” made possible by the use of small, unobtrusive 35mm cameras.

 HCB